6 Hacks to Put the “Private” back in Private Office Space in NYC

 Bobby Brown said it best with his 80’s hit “That’s my prerogative.”
 While human beings are the most highly advanced social order on the planet, most of us would agree that some things in business are better off held close to the vest.
 Yet decades after Brown’s credo, private office space in NYC is in the middle of an identity crisis.
 With the popularity of open office work environments, companies are having to come up with some pretty unconventional ways of restoring the peace and quiet.
 If this sounds like your situation, here’s how to put the “private” back in your workspace.

 Privacy can have a substantial impact on worker productivity, employee retention, motivation, and satisfaction.
 As we’ve noted in past blogs, it can even influence the number of sick days that people take!
 Before we talk about the ways to achieve it, let’s first define what exactly is a private office in NYC means.
-In order to consider a space a private office in NYC, there are many factors to consider.

 - How discrete is the physical layout of the space?
 Are there places people can go if they want to get away?
 Feeling as if your coworkers are omnipresent isn’t a welcome sentiment for most people.

 - How isolated is the space visually?
 Is everyone in plain view all they time or is there a way that people can actually feel like they have some space to themselves?

 - Acoustically are there ways to control the level of sound and who is exposed to noise?
 Or, is the space riddled by echoes and unwanted noise.

 - From an information perspective, do logical separations exist that allow confidential data to be transmitted securely?
 Or, is the whole office subject to shared technical infrastructure that may compromise information security.

 As coworking options have become more attractive for companies with 1 to 15 people, questions arise as to how companies can strike a balance between collaboration and independence in a shared workspace.
 Does a company need to be in its own dedicated space in order to get the privacy it desires?